cleverage/accessibility-steps/accessibility-first-step/en/14 - When you provide a h1 element, do not leave it empty.md

 ## Control method

-Inspect the source code in order to check if content is present in the  `<h1>` elements.
+Inspect the source code to check if content is present in the  `<h1>` elements.